rtkartista/RobotSystems-avadhanr/README.md

     * Based on the formule *V_car = w_car \* turn_radius*, *V_left* and *V_right* are calulated by first calcuating the *w_car* and later by substituting different effective *turn_radius* for each wheel.

 ### Maneuvering
+#### Disclaimer: since the friction influence is removed from the motor commands, trimming of velocities is needed to exactly perform the below maneuvers on new surfaces.
+The videos shown above were performed on carpeted floors.
+Another factor affecting the motor speeds is the battery charge.
 A *user_input* function was written in the *sterring_calibrate.py* script which asks the user for a input and executes the following motion:
 1. Moving forward/backwards with or without sterring - using the forward_improved function, based on the user input the vehicle moves front or back
 2. Parallel parking - using the move_pp function, based on the user input, the vehicle performs this action.